CARP arp reply with wrong src mac

 I find a patch on pfsense/FreeBSD-src to solve this problem. https://github.com/pfsense/FreeBSD-src/commit/f59b244dc6ec16616ed00a9cf33b4d1fcc839a36

 But,I set net.link.ether.inet.carp_mac value to 1, still wrong src mac, not the virtal carp-mac as the src.

 I test VRRP from other system. that's ok. vrrp arp reply right carp-mac as src.

-#2 Updated by Tobias Wigand about 3 years ago
+#2 Updated by Tobias Wigand over 3 years ago

 This also seems to have a negative effect on switches the pfSense gateway is not directly connected to.
 I.e. pfSense lives on my "core" switch.
 I have 2 other switches connected to that switch.
 The switches have problems locating 00:00:5e:00:01:01 and flood every frame destined to that address to all switchports.
 That also applies to WLAN APs connected to those switches and this is where it gets problematic for WLAN performance.